-3.3 Acknowledgement of distress calls
+3.3 Acknowledgement of distress alerts

-Acknowledgements of distress calls should be initiated manually.
+Acknowledgements of distress alerts should be initiated manually.

-Acknowledgements should be transmitted on the same frequency as the distress call was received.
+Acknowledgements should be transmitted on the same frequency as the distress alert was received.

-- 3.3.1 Distress calls should normally be acknowledged by DSC only by appropriate coast stations.
-Coast stations should, in addition, set watch on radiotelephony and, if the "mode of subsequent communication" signal in the received distress call indicates teleprinter, also on narrow-band direct-printing (NBDP) (see Recommendation ITU-R M.493).
-In both cases, the radiotelephone and NBDP frequencies should be those associated with the frequency on which the distress call was received. - 3.3.2 Acknowledgements by coast stations of DSC distress calls transmitted on MF or HF should be initiated with a minimum delay of 1 min after receipt of a distress call, and normally within a maximum delay of 23⁄4 min.
-This allows all calls within a single frequency or multi-frequency call attempt to be completed and should allow sufficient time for coast stations to respond to the distress call.
-Acknowledgements by coast stations on VHF should be transmitted as soon as practicable. - 3.3.3 The acknowledgement of a distress call consists of a single DSC acknowledgement call which should be addressed to "all ships" and include the identification (see Recommendation ITU-R M.493) of the ship whose distress call is being acknowledged. - 3.3.4 Ship stations should, on receipt of a distress call, set watch on an associated radiotelephone distress and safety traffic frequency and acknowledge the call by radiotelephony.
-If a ship station continues to receive a DSC distress call on an MF or VHF channel, a DSC acknowledgement should be transmitted to terminate the call and should inform a coast station or coast earth station by any practicable means. - 3.3.5 The automatic repetition of a distress call attempt should be terminated automatically on receipt of a DSC distress acknowledgement. - 3.3.6 When distress and safety traffic cannot be successfully conducted using radiotelephony, an affected station may indicate its intention (using an "all ships" DSC call, with the category distress, and normally indicating the frequency of the associated NBDP channel) to conduct subsequent communications on the associated frequency for NBDP telegraphy.
+3.3.1 Distress alerts should normally be acknowledged by DSC only by appropriate coast stations.
+Coast stations should, in addition, set watch on radiotelephony and, if the "mode of subsequent communication" signal in the received distress alert indicates teleprinter, also on narrow-band direct-printing (NBDP) (see Recommendation ITU-R M.493).
+In both cases, the radiotelephone and NBDP frequencies should be those associated with the frequency on which the distress alert was received.

+3.3.2 Acknowledgements by coast stations of DSC distress alerts transmitted on MF or HF should be initiated with a minimum delay of 1 min after receipt of a distress alert, and normally within a maximum delay of $2\frac{3}{4}$ min.
+This allows all calls within a single frequency or multi-frequency call attempt to be completed and should allow sufficient time for coast stations to respond to the distress alert.
+Acknowledgements by coast stations on VHF should be transmitted as soon as practicable.

+3.3.3 The acknowledgement of a distress alert consists of a single DSC acknowledgement call which should be addressed to "all ships" and include the identification (see Recommendation ITU-R M.493) of the ship whose distress alert is being acknowledged.

+3.3.4 Ships receiving a DSC distress alert from another ship should set watch on an associated radiotelephone distress and safety traffic frequency and acknowledge the call by radiotelephony.

+If a ship station continues to receive a DSC distress alert on an MF or VHF channel, a DSC acknowledgement should be transmitted to terminate the call only after consulting with a Rescue Coordination Centre or a Coast Station and being directed to do so.

+3.3.5 The automatic repetition of a distress alert attempt should be terminated automatically on receipt of a DSC distress acknowledgement.

+3.3.6 When distress, urgency, and safety traffic cannot be successfully conducted using radiotelephony, an affected station may indicate its intention to conduct subsequent communications on the associated frequency for NBDP telegraphy.